LitroRouter — A URLPattern Router for Web Components

 SSR Safety

-LitroRouter accesses window, history, and document at runtime — not at module evaluation time.
-The import itself is safe on the server.
-No side effects execute until start() is called.
+LitroRouter accesses window, history, and document only at call time — never at module evaluation time.
+The import itself is safe on the server: nothing touches window until you construct a LitroRouter and call setRoutes().

 override async firstUpdated() {